 The Neighborhoods of Metro Nashville

-EAST NASHVILLE Located across from the Cumberland River is Eastern Nashville, also known as Music Valley, as it is home to the Opryland Hotel, the Grand Ole Opry House, and the Opry Mills shopping center.
-The area features historic homes from the early 1900s.
+Known as Music Valley, East Nashville is home to the Opryland Hotel, the Grand Ole Opry House, and the Opry Mills shopping center.
 The area is both family-friendly and affordable.
-Many of the historic neighborhoods are going through a re-birth – rebuilding many of the buildings that were destroyed in the great East Nashville Fire of 1916.
 The East Nashville area also is home to Historic Edgefield, one of two “historic preservation districts” approved by the Metro Historical Commission.
 If you want to live in an eclectic area, filled with artists and musicians, East Nashville is the place for you.

-GREEN HILLS The Green Hills area includes South Nashville, Berry Hill and Green Hills.
-The area features the world famous Bluebird Café, which has a national reputation as “the place” for songwriters.
-Faith Hill, Garth Brooks and Michael McDonald have all been Bluebird Café performers.
+The Green Hills area includes South Nashville, Berry Hill, and Green Hills.
+The area features the world-famous Bluebird Café, which has a national reputation as “the place” for songwriters.
+Faith Hill, Garth Brooks, and Michael McDonald have all been Bluebird Café performers.
 The area is also famous for its shopping, with the Green Hills Mall as well as famous high-end boutiques like Tiffany & Co and Louis Vuitton.

 This historic neighborhood has been listed on the National Register of Historic Places since 1979.
 Germantown is relatively small but home to some of the best local gems.
 The restaurants and boutiques are popular amongst locals.
 This neighborhood in Nashville is best for families that want to be nearby but not in the city.